Xero balances your Launceston books but can't tell you what a single vintage cost to make

 How to choose a developer in Launceston

 Hire the team that insists on keeping Xero and building a layer on top, not the one that wants to replace your ledger.
 They must understand WET and wine excise and be able to model cost-per-case for one of your vintages before quoting.
 Ask how reconciliation across four channels is automated and how the numbers stand up to your external accountant.
 Plain, careful answers matter; this is your tax compliance.
-Scope it with an ERP (Enterprise Resource Planning) backbone, an inventory management system, and a business intelligence dashboard so costing flows from operations into the books.
+Scope it with an ERP (Enterprise Resource Planning) backbone, an inventory management system, and a business intelligence (BI) dashboard so costing flows from operations into the books.

 - !They want to replace Xero; ask why not build a layer on top of it